Qtt4423/Qtt4423.Github.io/financeSQL.md

 ## Why This Project?

 Following the COVID-19 pandemic 😷, global upheavals such as wars 🪖 and natural disasters have transformed the world’s economic environment.
 These incidents affect lives globally 🌍, highlighting the importance of understanding the role of loans and finances in international development.
-Through data analysis 📈, we can identify trends, reveal funding inequalities, and equip decision-makers to develop economic growth and poverty alleviation strategies.<br>
+Through data analysis 📈, we can identify trends, reveal funding inequalities, and equip decision-makers to develop economic growth and poverty alleviation strategies.

 ## Why Should You Pay Attention: